Finding an AA Meeting in Ohio

 Reasons to Attend AA Meetings

 According to this study, the effectiveness of Alcoholics Anonymous might not be the result of the process or content within the program.
-Instead, it could be the ability the program has to provide clients with long-term and completely free access to therapeutic treatment that can be self-regulated.
+Instead, it could be the ability the program has to provide clients with long-term and completely free access to treatment that can be self-regulated.
 Some of the primary benefits associated with AA meetings include:

-- People have no obligation to attend meetings
+• People have no obligation to attend meetings

-- AA meetings are 100% free
+• AA meetings are 100% free

-- Meetings can be attended at any AA location and as often as you prefer
+• Meetings can be attended at any AA location and as often as you prefer

-- You’re able to maintain anonymity
+• You’re able to maintain anonymity

-- Questions are never too intrusive
+• Questions are never too intrusive

-- These meetings are available to everyone regardless of beliefs, race, or religion
+• These meetings are available to everyone regardless of beliefs, race, or religion

-- Anyone who attends gains access to a broad network of support
+• Anyone who attends gains access to a broad network of support

 What to Expect From AA Meetings

 Before you start searching for AA meetings to attend in Ohio, you might want to know more about what these meetings entail.
 These meetings are commonly held in community centers, churches, or similar buildings.
 Most meetings consist of a small number of people who chat, sit quietly, or drink coffee before the meeting begins.
-Following the COVID-19 pandemic, online AA meetings became more widespread as well, which gives you the opportunity to attend the meeting while in your own home.
+Following the COVID-19 pandemic, online AA meetings became more widespread as well, which allows you to attend the meeting while in your own home.

 Once the meeting starts, attendees typically sit in chairs that are situated in a semi-circle.
 A group leader will be in charge of managing the meeting.
 It’s common for members of the AA group to recite passages that come directly from the Big Book, which includes the 12 promises and the 12 traditions.